These frequently asked questions are to help readers new to the Library. They cover:

 Can I have help to research a topic?

 Yes.
 If you are researching a topic and need assistance you can contact the Reference Services desk.
 They can help you use the catalogues and indexes, answer your bibliographic enquiries and assist you with tracing material relevant to your research.
-You can get more information about materials that are not in our catalogues or may be hard to find, using our online service Help for researchers.
 Also, you can ask question of the Reference Services Team remotely.

 If your enquiry requires in-depth research or more specialist help than we can provide we will forward your enquiry to the appropriate person, refer you to our Research Service or suggest alternative sources of assistance.